a3-audio/a3-system/doc/user/mic.md

 4-Channel DJ-Mixer-OSC-Controller with buttons for fx-engine and 3d-toggle.
 Builtin headphone-amp and jacks to feed (xlr) and receive (jack).

 ## Connectivity
-- Rear: 2 XLR-Inputs for Hedphonesignal from A³ Core
+- Rear: 2 XLR-Inputs for Headphone-signal from A³ Core
 - Rear: 1 Cat for PoE and Communication with A³ Core (LAN)
 - Front: Headphone jack 6.3mm